 Originally the palace was built for the Pamphilj family (Pope Innocent X belonged to this family), but after the family had no heir in the 18th century, Pope Clement XII decided to give all the property to the Doria family.
 Several generations of this family were huge art lovers, so this palace is full of paintings from bottom to top.
 The collection includes masterpieces by Titian, Raphael, Caravaggio, Correggio and Vélazquez.

 It is also possible to visit Princess Doria's private apartments in combination with the entrance ticket to the gallery.
-Palazzo Doria Pamphilj has been home to princes and princesses since the seventeenth century, when Camillo Pamphilj wanted to expand the residence with beautiful rooms.
+The Doria Pamphilj Palace has been home to princes and princesses since the seventeenth century, when Camillo Pamphilj wanted to expand the residence with beautiful rooms.
 Other apartments in the building are still occupied by the descendants of the Doria Pamphilj family.
 You can also visit the chapel of this noble palace.